TonciZ/binance-fiat-deposit-history/README.md

 *Don't have git?
 [Download ZIP](https://github.com/TonciZ/binance-fiat-deposit-history/archive/refs/heads/main.zip) and extract it*

 ### Step 3: Automatic Setup (Easiest)

+**📁 Where to run:** Open Command Prompt or Terminal in the project folder

+**Windows users:**
+- Right-click in the `binance-fiat-deposit-history` folder
+- Select "Open in Terminal" or "Open PowerShell window here"
+- Or press `Win + R`, type `cmd`, press Enter, then `cd` to your project folder

+**Mac/Linux users:**
+- Open Terminal
+- Navigate to the project folder: `cd /path/to/binance-fiat-deposit-history`

+**🚀 Run the setup:**
 ```bash
 # Run the setup script - it does everything for you!
 python setup.py
 ```

+*The setup script will check your Python version, install all dependencies, create folders, and set up your .env file automatically!*

 ### Step 4: Verify Installation (Optional but Recommended)
 ```bash